11/04/2024

 Pregnancy is a unique journey for every woman, and incorporating strength training can make it even more empowering.
 So, grab those weights (or resistance bands), listen to your body, and stay strong!
 Your body—and your baby—will thank you.

-Looking for a Physical Therapist to teach you to strength train?
+Looking for a Physical Therapist?

 Want to try dry needling?
-Check out my physical therapy or personal training services if you are interested.
-Schedule a free consultation here, or just follow along for my free content on Instagram and Youtube.
+Check out my physical therapy and strength training services if you are interested.
+Don’t want to commit to sessions?
+Schedule a one time virtual assessment here, or just follow along for my free content on Instagram and Youtube.